medo/Pandas-Farm/README.md

 ### Master

-In order to use Cluster Pandas you need a netwrok accessible master running.
+In order to use Panda Farm you need a netwrok accessible master running.
 If you have docker installed in the master machine, just run

 `docker run -p 5555:5555 medo/farm-master`